 While hotels usually have lobbies, you’re more likely to access your motel room door straight from the parking lot.
 Hotels are also more commonly right in the middle of the action at an already-popular tourist destination.
 Motels, meanwhile, might have nothing around them but a stretch of open road.
 As for cost, hotels tend to be pricier as a whole, but other things such as size, popularity, and location can have a bigger effect on cost than motel-vs.-hotel distinction.

 So, in the end, it comes down to what you want from your trip and from your lodging.
 Want the place you stay to be just as much a part of your travel experience as anything else?
 Opt for a hotel.
 Just need a place to pop in and out of to shower and sleep?
 A motel might be the better choice.
-No matter which one you choose, make sure you know these tips to have a safe and healthy hotel stay.
+Before you book anything though, be aware of the 10 red flags of a bad hotel.